CaioFPeres/FEISmileDetection/README.md

 # FEI Smile Detection

-This is a project for detecting smiles, using the FEI face dataset, folder b (subjects smiling).
+This is a CNN project for detecting smiles, using the FEI face dataset, folder b (subjects smiling).
 I manually tightly annotated every smile on the images, and converted the original images to PNG for better overall training performance.

 Achieved with Dlib's MMOD (deep learning) in C++.
 Several runs were conducted in order to find the best detector window.
 FEI dataset provides 200 images with smiling subjects, but some of them were discarded, resulting in 190 images.